jmaerte/persistent-homology/index.md

 It can be used to measure the resolution of a given feature in a point cloud, i.e. a set of points embedded in an euclidean vector space, or more abstract any other finite metrical space.
 We note that such spaces correspond to a weighted complete graph.

-The presented program is an approach to calculating the Persistent Homology of a finite sample of points using heuristics to reduce calculation time on the one hand and on the other hand bypass problems that are getting out of hand when trying to analyze them theoretically.
+The presented program is an approach to calculation of the Persistent Homology of a finite sample of points using heuristics to reduce calculation time on the one hand and on the other hand bypass problems that are getting out of hand when trying to analyze them theoretically.

-Using algebraic theorems about homotopy types of nerves and homology one can show, that if the space sampled from and the sample itself is sufficiently nice in some sense we are guaranteed to have atleast one parameter of the Čech-Filtration (and thus the Vietoris-Filtration) in which we restore the homotopy type of the underlying space.
+Using algebraic theorems about homotopy types of nerves and homology one can show, that if the space sampled from and the sample itself is sufficiently nice in some sense we are guaranteed to have atleast one parameter of the Čech-Filtration in which we restore the homotopy type of the underlying space.
 Thus mathematical correctness is given.

 # What has the Program to offer?

 #### Approaches and Bottlenecks

-I am representing a filtration using a tree structure causing high memory costs scaling with filtration size (up to filtration exponential in worst case).
+I am representing a filtration using a tree structure causing high memory costs scaling with filtration size (up to filtration exponential in vertex set size in worst case).
 The advantage of this structure is a significant reduction in calculation time compared to my other approach where the filtration is calculated very quickly but without memorizing it.
 That approach is very good when we do not want to calculate homology, but that is exactly what we are after.
 Therefore I stick to the tree approach here.

 #### Launch

 You can launch the application by executing `java -jar "path/to/jar"`.
-If you need extra computing power you can add `-Xmx6g` after the path to higher the maximum available memory of the JVM.
+If you need extra memory size you can add `-Xmx6g` after the path to higher the maximum available memory of the JVM.

 #### Usage